-The authors' account of American institutionalism is more balanced than that of Marshall.
-But they give insufficient credit to Wesley Mitchell's theoretical contribution on business cycles.
+Fine and Milonakis's The account of American institutionalism is more balanced than their narrative on Marshall.
+But they give insufficient credit to the theoretical aspect of Wesley Mitchell's contribution on business cycles (Mitchell 1927, Friedman 1950).
+Mitchell did paid more attention to fact-gathering than the development of theory, but that does not mean he ignored the latter.
 Inappropriately they use the verdict of the hostile neoclassical critic Tjalling Koopmans to establish Mitchell's empiricism (Milonakis and Fine 2009, p.
 187).
+In fact, on close inspection, what Koopmans (1947) really meant by his 'measurement without theory' jibe was measurement without a theory involving individual utility-maximizers (Hodgson 2004, p.
+319).

 If we are compare Mitchell's tempered empiricism with the atheoretical fact-gathering of Cunningham, then there is a substantive difference, yet while Mitchell is criticised for his empiricist sins, Cunningham is misleadingly depicted as a heroic David against Marshall's Goliath.

 Fine and Milonakis also fail to acknowledge that the American institutionalists saw a place in their economics for a version of Marshallian marginalism.
 For example, John Maurice Clark and Wesley Mitchell saw Marshallian price theory as necessary for some types of economic analysis, while they criticized some of the more extreme or 'unrealistic' assumptions found in the neoclassical tradition, such as individual utility maximization, universal diminishing returns, static equilibrium, perfect competition or perfect information.
-Thorstein Veblen also rejected rational utility-maximisation.
+Thorstein Veblen also-rejected rational utility-maximisation.
 But when Veblen (1892, 1893, 1905) analysed price levels he acknowledged the effects of supply and demand.
 As Mitchell (1969, vol. 2, p.
 685) pointed out, 'Veblen himself at times makes casual, implicit use of orthodox economic theory'.
 This unacknowledged partial accommodation of Marshallian theory by the institutionalists might suggest that Marshallian marginalism is not as pernicious as Fine and Milonakis claim.

 In placing much of the blame on the so-called 'marginalist revolution' of the 1870s, relatively less weight is put on later adverse developments in economics, such as the strong drift to formalism from the 1950s.
-From significantly different perspectives, both Mark Blaug (1997) and Tony Lawson (1997) see formalism as the malady, rather than marginalism.
+From significantly different perspectives, both Mark Blaug (1997) and Tony Lawson (1997) see inappropriate formalism as the malady, rather than marginalism.
 I would have liked to such much more discussion of Blaug's and Lawson's arguments, as well as of the claims by David Colander (2005) and others that mainstream economics is beginning to abandon deductivism and 'rational economic man' in favour of more empirically-grounded approaches.
 These issues are controversial and unresolved.
 Yet they are central to the project of understanding both the trajectory and the malady of contemporary mainstream economics.